Nb1X/nb1x.github.io/README.md

 Welcome to my site!

+⚠️ Soon, this website will no longer be updated and will be available at https://nb1x.2bd.net

 Here, I'll be sharing tutorials for Linux and Windows.
 If you encounter any problems with one of my tutorials, please feel free to contact me on Discord or search for a solution online.